Dmusketeer/JavaScript-Algorithms-and-Data-Structures/Data_Structures/Built-in_DataStructure/Array/Notes.md

 - Arrays can contain a mix of data types, including numbers, strings, objects, functions, and even other arrays.

 - Arrays in JavaScript are dynamic, which means you can change their length and content easily.
+- An array is iterable. for of loop can be used with array

 **Common Array Methods**: